ampersandcastles/ip-reporter-rust/readme.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the [license](license) file for details.

 ## Contributions